 Please note that the preferred language to be used in the proposal form and supplementary description is English.

 New or continued activity

 There are two different proposal forms, one for application for new activities and one for application for continuation of current activities.
-Please fill in the appropriate one of these.
+Please select and fill in the appropriate one.

 Summary information about the proposed activity

 Please note that information in this section may be made public if the activity is accepted.
 Suggest an acronym for your activity (not too long) and please use the same acronym if it is a continuation of an ongoing activity.
 Fill in the start date and end date of your proposed activity.
 Duration of an activity should typically not exceed 3 years.
 A drop-down form field is used to select one of the following categories:

 6. Decommissioning and management of reactor waste and spent fuel

 Please consult the Framework document for NKS-R which can be found on the NKS web site for further information on the individual categories.